Xinovaz/qyri-lang/docs/source/index.rst

 Welcome to the Qyri Programming Language’s documentation!
 ========================================================

-A tutorial can be found here: :ref:`tutorial`.
+A tutorial can be found at here: :doc:`./Tutorials/index`.